CoolSculpting vs. Liposuction

 Find Out Which Procedure Is Best for You

 The only way to find out which treatment is best for you is to schedule a consultation with a board certified plastic surgeon like Dr. David Rankin or Dr. Dev Vibhakar.
 The trusted plastic surgeons from Aqua Plastic Surgery can meet with you to discuss your specific concerns and goals in order to determine which treatment is appropriate.
-To schedule your appointment, please call our Jupiter office at (561) 776-2830, our Ft.
-Lauderdale office at (954) 564-3832 or our West Palm Beach office at (561) 202-6615.
+To schedule your appointment, please call our Jupiter office at (561) 776-2830 or our Ft.
+Lauderdale office at (954) 564-3832.